vtex-apps/store-header/docs/README.md

 | `fullWidth` | `Boolean` | Whether the Header should take the full width of the screen or not                                                                   | `true`          |
 | `inverted` | `Boolean` | Whether the row will use the base color (`false`) or the inverted base color (`true`) as defined in `styles.json`.                                                                    | `false`          |

-:warning: You should repeat step 4 for all `header-layout.desktop` `header-rows`, as well as redo steps 3 and 4 to define your `header-layout.mobile`.
+:warning: ***Repeat step 4 for any other `header-rows` you may have in the `header-layout.desktop`**.
+Remember to declare the desired blocks for each row, as we declared the Telemarketing block for the `header-row#1-desktop`, and properly configure all blocks using props.
+Once it is all finished, **redo steps 3 and 4 to define your `header-layout.mobile` as well**.

-You can add three more blocks to the `header-row`: `header-border`, `header-force-center` and `header-spacer`.
+Three blocks can be added as `header-row`'s children in order to customize your Header row layout: `header-border`, `header-force-center` and `header-spacer`.

 - **`header-border`**: